ucsb-cs32/s21/_lab/lab04.md

 Orientation
 ============
-At this point, we have a health amount of code (most of you lab03 solutions are over a 1K lines of code -- which is still a very small software project, but is growing in complexity).
+At this point, we have a healthy amount of code (most of your lab03 solutions are over a 1K lines of code -- which is still a very small software project, but is growing in complexity).
 Assuming we would like to add yet another data source to build up more information in our software, it is worth taking a moment now to reflect on the code we have and how to *simplify* that code.

-Good questions to consider are: Where is there redundancy in my code?
-What data is repeated of very similar? (that could potentially be simplified) and where are there unique differences that must be preserved.
+Good questions to consider are: <br>
+Where is there redundancy in my code?<br>
+What data is repeated of very similar? (that could potentially be simplified)<br>
+where are there unique differences that must be preserved.

 If we look at parse.cpp for example, there are two functions that do almost the same thing:
 ```
 std::vector<shared_ptr<demogData>> read_csv(std::string filename, typeFlag fileType);
 std::vector<shared_ptr<hospitalData> > read_csvHospital(std::string filename, typeFlag fileType);
 ```
-The biggest difference in these functions is that they return a vector of different types demogData versus hospitalData.
+The biggest difference in these functions is that they return a vector of different types, either demogData or hospitalData.
 The other difference is that based on the type of data, the function either calls:
 ```
 shared_ptr<demogData> readCSVLineDemog(std::string theLine);